|

 first impressions committed to paper in bold outlines

 and later filled in with detail.
-I like
+I

-moving about.
-A persons face doesnt come
+and moving about.
+A persons face doesnt

-alive until they are mobile, talking or laughing.
+come alive until they are mobile, talking or laughing.

-I like to do two or three drawings at different angles
+I like to do two or three drawings at different

-to remember the small details that I may have forgotten.
+a photograph to remember the small details that

 While